shoreturmo/kimera_search_assignment/QUESTIONS.md

      - The approach maintains 100% accuracy while being significantly faster than naive distance calculations

   2. C++ Implementation: Achieves sub-linear search time through:
-     - k-d tree reducing search complexity from O(n) to O(log n) average case
+     - LSH reduces the number of candidate vectors to compare, making search much faster than brute-force or KD-tree in high dimensions
      - SIMD instructions providing ~8x speedup for vector operations
-     - Efficient spatial pruning during tree traversal
+     - Efficient candidate selection and top-k retrieval
      - Cache-friendly memory access patterns

 - As part of your justification, explain why cosine similarity (or the distance metric you used) is suitable for this type of high-dimensional data.